 And if your team raises $3600 or more for the Delmarva Dash and kids with cancer-- that's just $300 per runner-- your team RUNS FREE, and we will fully refund 100% of your team’s Registration Fee!
 It’s our way to thank you for working hard to raise funds for the Nemours Fund for Children, A.I. duPont Hospital for Children and kids with cancer!

-Make sure you download the RaceJoy mobile app for live phone tracking at the Delmarva Dash: Running 200 Miles for Kids with Cancer.
+We are providing you with RaceJoy as part of the official race experience for the Delmarva Dash: Running 200 Miles for Kids with Cancer.

 Not a runner?
 You don't need to be a runner to be in the Delmarva Dash!
 We also need volunteers for the Delmarva Dash Race Crew!
 Without volunteers, no event the magnitude of the Delmarva Dash can succeed.
 The Nemours Fund for Children's Health and are indebted to those who volunteer in order to make the Delmarva Dash happen!